 You can apply for the MGIS degree program by going to the application instruction page for Penn State Online/World Campus.

-Admission to the Penn State MGIS Program is highly competitive; there was a 30% acceptance rate in the 2009 - 2010 academic year.
+Admission to the Penn State MGIS Program is highly competitive; there was ~ 35% acceptance rate in the 2012 - 2013 academic year.
 Applicants who have demonstrated their readiness for online graduate study in the GIS or GEOINT certificate programs are preferred.

 You can re-apply to the MGIS Program with your original application (and not pay the fee again) within three years of applying the first time.
 If you apply beyond three years, you would need to pay the fee again.
 You need to let us know in writing if you want to have your application reconsidered.
 New material can be submitted (emailed or mailed) and we will update the original application.
 Please contact us at email@example.com if you want to re-apply.

-Applicants who are five or more years removed from earning their baccalaureate degree may request that the need to submit GRE scores be waived.
+Applicants with at least five years of professional experience may request that the GRE requirement be waived.
 If you satisfy that criterion and want to waive the GRE, please write a sentence to that effect in the notes section of the graduate school application.